rllm-team/rllm/docs/source/index.rst

 - LLM-friendly: Modular interface designed for LLM-oriented applications, integrating smoothly with LangChain and Hugging Face transformers.
 - One-Fit-All Potential: Processes various graphs (like Social/Citation/E-commerce Networks) by treating them as multiple tables linked by foreign keys.
-- Novel Datasets: Introduces two new relational table datasets (rllm.datasets) useful for model design.
+- Novel Datasets: Introduces three new relational table datasets useful for RTL-typle model design.
 Includes standard tasks like classification and regression, with examples and baseline results.
 - Community Support: Maintained by students and teachers from Shanghai Jiao Tong University and Tsinghua University.
 Supports the SJTU undergraduate course "Content Understanding (NIS4301)" and the graduate course "Social Network Analysis (NIS8023)".